satansdeer/satansdeer.github.com/content/legacy-posts/react-state/index.md

 And second thing – as `setState` updates state asynchronously – you cant rely on `this.state` immediately after calling `this.setState`.

-If you need some code to be executed only after state is really updated and all values are assigned – use callback provided by `this.setState`.
+If you need some code to be executed only after state is updated and all values are assigned – use callback provided by `this.setState`.

 ```js
 this.setState({